 17) The Spartans were great warriors however it wasn’t easy being one

-Spartan boys were taken from home at the age of 7 and began ‘agoge’, a state-sponsored training regimen that transformed them into skilled soldiers.
-Additionally, they weren’t allowed to live with their families until they left their active military service at age 30.
+Spartans boys began ‘agoge’, a state-sponsored training regimen at the age of 7 itself.
+The regimen is instrumental in transforming them into skilled soldiers.
+Additionally, the soldiers could not live with their families until they left their active military service at age 30.

 18) Another interesting fact about Ancient Greece is that slaves were traded for salt.
 That gave the rise to the common expression “not worth his salt”.